Posted by marilynch

 Wondering about a Seaside bicycle license/registration?
 Residents of the City of Seaside can swing by the Seaside Fire Station, 1635 Broadway Avenue, Seaside and purchase a bicycle license for one dollar ($1).
 Such a deal!
 Why register your bike?
 Having it registered is a good idea in case of theft.
 (Also see this site’s bicycle security tips.)
 The Seaside Fire Department provides public education on bicycle safety.
 (Also see CA Bike Laws and Personal Safety on this site.)

-At a Sustainable Seaside meeting, you may meet up with people who are ready to join forces with you to help make a more bike-friendly Seaside!
+At a Sustainable Seaside meeting–such as the one on Bicycling Monterey’s calendar on April 26, 2016–you may just meet people who are ready to join forces with you to help make a more bike-friendly Seaside.

 Here’s just one idea: Help get Safe Routes to School maps together for Seaside schools–like they have in our neighboring county of San Benito–so bike racks like those pictured below at one Seaside school will get more use….